marcolunardi/marcolunardi.github.io/_posts/2015-5-29-Fourth NY Bootcamp Project.md

 This is something very simple, but that I needed very much, and then I made it myself.

-This app gathers the 200 most recent tweets from the account of your choice, stores them into a MongoDB database, and returns the 10 nouns that are mostly used into them, along with the 10 most used combinations of 2,3 and 4 words.
+This app gathers the 200 most recent tweets from the account of your choice, stores them into a MongoDB database, and then returns the 10 nouns that are mostly used into them, along with the 10 most used combinations of 2,3 and 4 words.

 This provides you with a quick view about the most present subjects into the chosen twitter account.